Thank you for subscribing

 Installing solar panels on your investment property can ease energy costs for tenants and increase the value of the residence.
 Photo: Matt Harvey

-Solar rebates for rentals
+Solar rebates for rental properties

-Rebate amount: Up to $1,400
+Amount: Up to $1,400

 Solar can seem inaccessible if you’re renting, but there are avenues tenants can pursue.
 The final decision rests with your landlord, but as a tenant you can request that solar panels be installed.